KathleenScriver/sweater_weather/README.md

  #### `post 'api/v1/users'`
-  - Hit this endpoint and send along an email, password, and password_confirmation as params to create a new account.
+  - Hit this endpoint and send along an email, password, and password_confirmation in the body of your request to create a new account.
 This post request will return an api_key in the response.